sellis7/classAssessment-Validation/README.md

-## Student survey form validation
+## Class Assessment form validation

-Established a validation of a student-submitted survey offered once a student completes a course.
+Established a validation of a student-submitted assessment offered once a student completes a course.
 This is within a commercially-used learning management system mostly developed using ColdFusion.
 There were 3 modifications of the file, in total.
 Alterations were needed due to the initial structure of the layout going from a basic table to a more responsive-styled